 - (c) If the Department of Community Development finds that the application does not comply with the criteria in Article 6, and the applicant does not correct all previously noted deficiencies, the applicant shall have the right to appeal to Planning Commission according to the notification and scheduling procedures listed in Subsection 17-6-2(10) of this Article 6.
 (As amended by 0-88-67, effective date 2/11/89.) - 17-6-3.
 REVOCATION OF SPECIAL USE PERMIT.
 (1) All stipulations submitted as part of the Special Use Permit and all conditions imposed by the Planning Com- mission shall be maintained in perpetuity with the special use.
-If at any time the stipulations are not met or are found to have been altered in scope, application or design, the use shall be in violation of the Special Use Permit. - (2) In addition to the revocation process listed herein for violations of City imposed standards or conditions, the City shall also provide a method for addressing and resolving complaints with respect to Special Use Permits for group homes and group living quarters by neighbors or the Special Use Permit holders.
-This method will include: (a) Provision of a list of responsible parties for both the group home operator and the licensing agency to direct questions or complaints to; (b) follow up by the City staff to assure that complaints are investigated; and (c) City investigation of any concerns related to City imposed standards or conditions. - If a complaint is lodged directly with the City zoning personnel regarding a group home or group living facility, such complaint shall be in writing, and shall be passed on to the Special Use Permit holder and to the licensing agency.
+If at any time the stipulations are not met or are found to have been altered in scope, application or design, the use shall be in violation of the Special Use Permit.

+If a complaint is lodged directly with the City zoning personnel regarding a group home or group living facility, such complaint shall be in writing, and shall be passed on to the Special Use Permit holder and to the licensing agency.
 If the complaint is not resolved to the satisfaction of both parties within 30 days, the Director will determine whether a violation of the Special Use Permit exists.
-Such a violation will be deemed to exist only if one of the Ordinance standards or Planning Commission conditions are affected, or if the Director determines that a substantial adverse impact to the neighborhood will result from the continued operation of the facility. - (3) If and when any special use is determined to be in violation of the Special Use Permit, the Director shall notify the permit holder and the licensing agency in writing of said violation and shall provide the permit holder with a thirty (30) day period in which to abate the violation.
+Such a violation will be deemed to exist only if one of the Ordinance standards or Planning Commission conditions are affected, or if the Director determines that a substantial adverse impact to the neighborhood will result from the continued operation of the facility.

+(2) If and when any special use is determined to be in violation of the Special Use Permit, the Director shall notify the permit holder and the licensing agency in writing of said violation and shall provide the permit holder with a thirty (30) day period in which to abate the violation.
 In addition, the notice shall state the time and place for a hearing, if the violation has not been abated within the thirty (30) day period.
 The purpose of this hearing shall be to determine whether revocation proceedings or other legal action should be pursued.

-- (4) If, within the thirty (30) day period established in subsection (3) above, the permit holder completely abates the cited violation, the permit holder shall notify the Director and licensing agency that the required changes have been made. - (5) Failure of the permit holder to abate cited violations within thirty (30) days shall result in the commencement of the hearing process scheduled by the provisions of subsection (3) above.
-Notice of the hearing shall be provided as required by Section 17-6-2(10)(a) above, with notification to the licensing agency also provided. - (6) Following a proper hearing, the Director shall issue a decision either revoking or sustaining the Special Use Permit.
+- (3) If, within the thirty (30) day period established in subsection (3) above, the permit holder completely abates the cited violation, the permit holder shall notify the Director and licensing agency that the required changes have been made. - (4) Failure of the permit holder to abate cited violations within thirty (30) days shall result in the commencement of the hearing process scheduled by the provisions of subsection (3) above.
+Notice of the hearing shall be provided as required by Section 17-6-2(10)(a) above, with notification to the licensing agency also provided. - (5) Following a proper hearing, the Director shall issue a decision either revoking or sustaining the Special Use Permit.
 This decision may be appealed to the Planning Commission.
 After hearing, with prior notice to the permit holder, the Planning Commission shall sustain the decision of the Director if it finds a violation of the permit has occurred.
 The revocation of the Special Use Permit shall require the permit holder to vacate the premises of or stop the use authorized by the Special Use Permit.
 After revocation, the permit holder may not reapply for a Special Use Permit pursuant to the procedures outlined in 17-6-2 of this Ordinance within 180 days of the revocation action.